Learning the Lessons issue 44 (plain text format)

 Detective Chief Inspector Peter Reil is the Head of Lancashire Constabulary’s Anti-Corruption Unit.

-Case 8 – Police officer abuses position to develop sexual relationship with a vulnerable woman
+Case study 8 – Police officer abuses position to develop sexual relationship with a vulnerable woman

 This case was independently investigated by the IOPC.